abuiles/ember-101/working-with-javascript-plugins.md

 # Working with JavaScript plugins

-In this chapter we'll learn how to write Ember helpers that can be consumed in our templates, to do so we'll write a helper called **formatted-date** which we are going to use to show the date when an article was borrowed, so instead of showing **Sun Sep 28 2014 04:58:30 GMT-0500**, we'll see **September 28, 2014**.
+In this chapter we'll learn how to write Ember helpers that can be consumed in our templates.
+To do so, we'll write a helper called **formatted-date** that will show the date when an article was borrowed.
+Instead of showing **Sun Sep 28 2014 04:58:30 GMT-0500**, we'll see **September 28, 2014**.

-We'll implement **formatted-date** using [Momentjs](http://momentjs.com), a library which facilitates working with dates in JavaScript.
+We'll implement **formatted-date** using [Momentjs](http://momentjs.com), a library that facilitates working with dates in JavaScript.

 ## Installing moment

-Remember that ember-cli uses Bower to manage frontend dependencies, here we'll be using the same pattern used to install **picnicss**: we'll add **moment** to bower and then use **app.import** in our **Brocfile.js**.
+Remember that ember-cli uses Bower to manage frontend dependencies.
+Here we'll use the same pattern used to install **picnicss**: we'll add **moment** to bower and then use **app.import** in our **Brocfile.js**.

-I> We can also install front-end dependencies via npm if they are I> packed as addons, we'll learn more about on the addons chapter.
+I> We can also install front-end dependencies via npm if they are I> packed as addons.
+We'll learn more about this in a later chapter.

 First, we install **moment**: